 In 2002, controversy surrounded Baraka once again, this time over the poem “Someone Blew Up America”, about the 2001 terrorist attacks on the United States.
 Baraka wrote the lines,

 “Who knew the World Trade Center was gonna get bombed

 Who told 4000 Israeli workers at the Twin Towers

 Why did Sharon stay away?”

-.)
+and started an uproar, which included the New Jersey government asking him to step down from his position as the state’s poet laureate.
+(Full text of the poem and discussion of the controversy from the Poetry & Politics board can be found here.)
 Recently, Baraka was named poet laureate of the Newark schools, amid continuing pressure from the state government to get him to quit the state’s position.
 Baraka continues to refuse to resign as New Jersey’s poet laureate, and has accepted the Newark position as well.